 Delight Your Taste Buds

 For visitors looking for alternative dining options, Calabash has something that will please every palate!
 Calabash Gourmet & Sushi Bar offers fresh sushi and sizzling Mongolian fare.
 Grapevine Restaurant serves up pastas, salads, and seafood with a Mediterranean flair.
 MMM Que Rico brings the tastes of Peru and Argentina to Calabash.
+Angus Steakhouse and Seafood serves up steaks as well as seafood on the banks of the Calabash River.
 There’s also places serving deli favorites, pizza, southern fare, bagels, hot dogs, burgers and more.
 If you are in the mood for something sweet, try the delicious ice cream flavors at Calabash Creamery.
 Its Cow-a-Bash Crunch ice cream was included by USA Today in its list of “50 irresistible ice cream flavors.”
 Then once you’ve completed your culinary adventure through Calabash, grab a brew at the craft beer bottle shop, Coastal Craft Beverage Co.

 Half the fun of vacation is discovering new dining spots to taste culinary creations and local flavors of the area, and if Calabash isn’t on your foodie radar yet, it should be.
 To explore all of the dining options in Calabash or to plan your trip to North Carolina’s Brunswick Islands, please visit www.ncbrunswick.com.